hdneo/mxo-hd/README.md

 - Vendors are implemented (but selling items doesnt work and buy items doesnt decrease amount of money :))
   Also i parsed all possible vendors from logs but many vendors missing which need be filled later.
   For Fun and that you didnt see a vendor window the first vendor from the CSV is the "default vendor".
-- Prepared Crew and Factions Functionality (just prepared - you cann ask a user to join crew but nothing will really happen)
+- WIP: Crew and Factions Functionality (you can create crews and join factions / create factions but some parts are missing like updating all "online" playerviews)

 Server Features:
-- Entity and View System: Every View has an internal entityId so that we can just spawn view on static and dynmaic obbjects.
-Well as it is some time ago where i implemented it - i dunno how good it works.
+- Entity and View System: Every View has an internal entityId so that we can just spawn view on static and dynamic obbjects.
-- Network System changed a lot: we have now message Queues for RPC and Object related Messages.
-And it will be resend until ack (if it works properly :))
+- Network System: we have now message Queues for RPC and Object related Messages.
+And it will be resend until ack.
-- Encryption Library Changed: to move to .NET Framework 4.0 and to compile for 64 Bit i created an encryption interface.
+- Encryption Library Changed (but not finally - we still use engimaLib): to move to .NET Framework 4.0 and to compile for 64 Bit i created an encryption interface.
   So we use a C# Library and a C# implementation.
   The Reason for this is that EngimaLib had to be recompiled for 64 Bit (as it is a C++ Library) but i am not sure if the base libs are able to compile 64 Bit.
   As i dont know if this works well and how good the performance is i created a Encryption Interface and moved the Engima Implemenation there.
   So if it doesnt work we could easily change back.

+Chat commands:
+There are some ingame commands we added that you can use in HardlineDreams.
+- ?org <OrgId>
+   Change the players aligment / organisation (possible values are 0 - 3)
+- ?rep <OrgName> <Amount>
+  Set the reputation for an organisation.
+  - Example: for zion ?rep zion 120
+  - Example: for machine: ?rep machine 120
+  - Example: for mero: ?rep mero 120
+- ?spawngameobject <GoId>
+  Spawns a GameObject of Type GoId in your current position and rotation.
+This can only work if this type of Go has values for Position and rotation (all other possible attributes are not set).
+  This works with reflections.
+- ?gotopos X Y Z
+- ?rsi <part> <value> : you can change rsi parts but be careful with it
+- ?spawndatanode : This spawn a datanode
+- ?moa <hexMoa>
+  Change the moa (only visible to yourself currently)
+- ?playanim <animId>
+  Play an animation.
+- ?playmove <moveid>
+  Should play movement (again i am not sure if this works)
+- ?mob
+  This should spawn a testmob but this doesnt work currently

+There are some other commands implemented but they are not important.

 ## The Future
 We still continue the development on this project.
+There is no real "roadmap" or something - we implement the stuff on the fly.
+This is because we need to research, test and implement everytime.

-The next goals are:
+So the next goals be:
-- hyperjump improvements
+- Real HyperJump
-- Abilities part 1 (hyperspeed, castable abilities for buffs for example)
+- Crew and Faction Managment Finalize
-- doors with correct values (currently we have some wrong values)
+- Static Objects with correct values (some positions are currently wrong)
-- more and more researching

 ## Other Files